adabee94/jeka/docs/reference-guide/execution-engine-setup.md

-You need a JDK 8 or higher installed on your machine.
+You must have a JDK 8 or higher installed on your machine.
-To determine the JDK to run upon, _jeka_ looks in priority order :
+To determine the JDK to run, _jeka_ prioritizes the following, in order :

 * _JEKA_JDK_ environment variable ([_JEKA_JDK_]/bin/java must point on _java_ executable)
 * _JAVA_HOME_ environment variable